by Jerry Oltion

 “Hey, you kicked me!”

-Jerry Oltion has been publishing stories for over thirty-five years.
-He has become the most prolific fiction contributor in the history of Analog/Astounding magazine, with 93 stories there and counting.
+Jerry Oltion has become the most prolific fiction contributor in the history of Analog/Astounding magazine, with 93 stories there and counting.
 He has won the Nebula Award, the Seiun Award, the Endeavor Award, and has been nominated for the Hugo Award.
-He is an active amateur astronomer and writes a monthly column about amateur telescope making for Sky & Telescope magazine, and he also writes a science column for The Magazine of Fantasy & Science Fiction.
+He is an active amateur astronomer and writes a monthly column about amateur telescope making for Sky & Telescope magazine.
+You’ll also find his name on several Star Trek books.